Skydive/CPP-2D-Engine/readme.md

 - Add SDL Mixer support
 - Add SDL TTF support
 - Add Linux compatability
+- Fix deletion, improve and add better iteration to LinkedLists

 By Khalid Aleem
 (Open source.
 Do whatever the heck you want with it!)